giulianopz/lfcs/domains/5-service-configuration/e.md

 To revert back to the default settings, go to Network Settings, select the Use system proxy settings radio button and save the settings.

-There are several plugins that can also help you to configure Firefox’s proxy settings, such as FoxyProxy.
+There are several plugins that can also help you to configure Firefox's proxy settings, such as FoxyProxy.